 Reviews are valuable internally, but they gain extraordinary value with prospective customers when shared externally.
 In fact, consumers trust online reviews (from strangers!) more than any other form of advertising content – they are second only to a recommendation from a friend.

 Not convinced?
 Try displaying reviews in key conversion points on your website – landing pages, forms, shopping carts – and test the effects.
 We’ve found sharing reviews and ratings throughout your buyer journey can improve conversion rates substantially by reaffirming consumers’ trust in your business.

 And for the advanced marketer – try sharing review content that covers specific prospect concerns in targeted areas of your site.
 By addressing potential questions prospects may have head-on, and with trusted content, you can keep potential buyers moving swiftly and successfully through your conversion funnel.

 Promote individual items, offerings or services on your website and in marketing campaigns with targeted reviews – these reviews will not only improve conversion rates, but will help boost organic search rankings with highly-relevant user-generated content.
 Additionally, integrating reviews and ratings on your site in a way that qualifies your pages to display with rich snippet stars in organic search can create an incredible traffic-boosting effect.

-Leverage reviews in both Google Shopping and Product Listing Ads to gain similar click-through boosts within these paid advertising channels, via those same awesome gold stars.
+Leverage reviews in both Google Express and Product Listing Ads to gain similar click-through boosts within these paid advertising channels, via those same awesome gold stars.
 Once enabled, you’ll realize further optimization and efficiency, helping your products stand out even more within crowded search results.